mbiesiad/awesome-astronomy/README.md

 * [WISE](http://wise.ssl.berkeley.edu/) - Wide-field Infrared Survey Explorer.
 * [NEOWISE](https://neowise.ipac.caltech.edu/) - Near-Earth Object Wide-field Infrared Survey Explorer.
 * [FGST](https://fermi.gsfc.nasa.gov/) - The Fermi Gamma-ray Space Telescope.
+* [New Horizons](http://pluto.jhuapl.edu/) - An interplanetary space probe that was launched as a part of NASA's New Frontiers program.
+* [New Frontiers program](https://www.nasa.gov/planetarymissions/newfrontiers.html) - A series of space exploration missions being conducted by NASA with the purpose of researching several of the Solar System bodies, including the dwarf planet Pluto.

 ## ESA